 Tim works with SACID in the role of co-design researcher on the My Life, My Choices Supported Decision Making project.
 He also supports the Workshops team and co-facilitates a number of the SACID workshops.
 Tim comes to SACID with a background in studying a Cert.
 3 in Business and a Cert.
 3 in Government.
 Tim has extensive volunteering experience at both the Noarlunga Hospital and the Glenelg Footy Club and past employment at Flinders University and a number of local Government departments.
 Working with SACID is very important to Tim.
 He enjoys the challenge of work, the chance to meet new people, socialise and be engaged in the community.
 Tim can be found enjoying many sports and is a passionate tennis and football player.
 Tim also enjoys time online, playing Playstation and video games in his spare time.

-Thomas is an Inclusion Advisor for the project Towards Inclusive Practice – Including Everyone.
+Thomas is an Inclusion Advisor at SACID.
 Thomas was born in China and came to Australia at a young age.
 Thomas has had many volunteer roles at Op shops as a Retail Assistant and has helped out at a school cafe.
 He has also volunteered as a Leisure and health Assistant at aged care facilities, helping residents with social activities and interactions such as bingo, and providing extra help and support to make their life happy.
 Thomas currently also works as a Food and Hospitality Assistant at an Aged Care facility.

-Thomas is excited to work at SACID as he is keen to help people with intellectual disability to become more confident in themselves, speak up and be sociable in their friendship groups.
+Thomas worked on the Towards Inclusive Practice – Including Everyone project.
+He is excited to work at SACID as he is keen to help people with intellectual disability to become more confident in themselves, speak up and be sociable in their friendship groups.
 Thomas wants to help people get out of their shells by overcoming their barriers in life.
 Thomas is looking forward to meeting the people SACID work with interstate, in his role with the Towards Inclusive Practice Project.